zaiisao/Documentation/en/Recording/recording_voice_video.md

 ## Recording Files

-The Agora Recording SDK supports recording in two modes:
+The Agora On-premise Recording SDK supports recording in two modes:

 -   Individual recording: To record the voice and video stream respectively for each user ID.
 -   Composite recording: To mix the voice and video recordings for different users in the same channel; the video mixing layout is also supported.